f0ks/column-width/README.txt

 TODO:
 0. store separate width value for each page instance

-1. add keyboard shortcuts for page width adjustments
+- add keyboard shortcuts for page width adjustments
-2. add mousewheel shortcuts
+- add mousewheel shortcuts
+- add buttons in interface for mouse only users
-3. add options
+- add options
-4. test on linux and mac.
+- test on linux and mac.
-5. publish.
+- publish.